 The Duke of Edinburgh, better known as Prince Philip and Queen Elizabeth’s husband, was born on June 10, 1921 on the Greek island of Kerkyra — known to the Brits as Corfu.

 He was the only son of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg, but moved to Britain as a child.

-Although he considers himself a “Greek prince” and despite his and his wife’s extensive official royal travels to dozens of nations throughout the world, Prince Philip hasn’t been back to Greece very often before passing away on April 9, 2021.
+Although he considered himself a “Greek prince” and despite his and his wife’s extensive official royal travels to dozens of nations throughout the world, Prince Philip did not travel back to Greece very often before passing away on April 9, 2021.

 Royal historian Hugo Vickers told BBC that the reason is Greece’s complicated relationship with the monarchy.

 “Prince Philip doesn’t like Greece, because they put his father [Prince Andrew] on trial, and he might have been executed,” Vickers said.
 “In 1922, they all had to flee.”